snollygolly/qrafty-token/README.md

 npm install
 ```

+#### Config

 * Create your config.json file.
 There is a `config.example.json` provided in the format you need.

+* The config file should exist for the local development and deploy steps to work properly.
+You can configure `local`, `ethtestnet`/`ethmainnet`, `bsctestnet`/`bscmainnet`

-* Sign up with your preferred vendor and input the https value in "rpc"
+* Sign up with your preferred vendor and fill:
+  - `rpc`: https URI.

-* Enter the owner's 12 word mnemonic.
+	- `phrase`: owner's 12 word mnemonic.
 This account will be marked as the "owner" of the account.

 ## WARNING(s)

-*MAKE SURE YOU DON'T LOSE YOUR MNEMONIC AND DON'T SEND IT TO ANYONE EVER*
+- **MAKE SURE YOU DON'T LOSE YOUR MNEMONIC AND DON'T SEND IT TO ANYONE EVER**

-*DO NOT PUT YOUR REAL WALLET MNEMONIC IN THE EXAMPLE CONFIG, PUT IT IN YOUR CONFIG.JSON*
+- **DO NOT PUT YOUR REAL WALLET MNEMONIC IN THE EXAMPLE CONFIG, PUT IT IN YOUR CONFIG.JSON**

 ### Smart Contract